 My old pc died and I am working off my little netbook while waiting for my new iMac to arrive.
 Blogging is a little challenging right now, but I did not want to miss the opportunity to honor the Veterans today with a few pictures from the Beryl Ford Collection, to keep this Tulsa History related.
-I will post a more personal entry on my other blog.

 In 1917 a parade was held to honor patriots and encourage young men to enlist in aniticipation of the U.S. entering the war in 1918.
 Photo was taken from top of the Robinson Hotel.